 Entrepreneurial orientation (EO) is a driver of firms' innovation.
 The phenomenon of EO as a prerequisite for innovation has become a central focus of corporate entrepreneurship literature.
 Despite an abundance of research suggesting that innovation capability contributes to SMEs' performance, little is known how dimensions of EO specifically influence SMEs' innovation.
 Furthermore, although prior research has examined various factors that influence the EO– innovation relationship, few studies have address views how organizational learning influences

 the EO-innovation relationship in the SMEs context.
 Based on the literature review, our study attempts to fill this gap by postulating that entrepreneurial innovativeness, proactiveness and risk-taking are related to SMEs' innovation and that organizational learning positively moderates the EO–innovation relationships.

-Morgan, A, Adair, D, Taylor, T & Hermens, A 2014, 'Sport Sponsorship Alliances: Relationship Management for Shared Value', Sport, Business and Management: An International Journal, vol. 4, no. 4.View/Download from: UTS OPUS or Publisher's site
+Morgan, A, Adair, D, Taylor, T & Hermens, A 2014, 'Sport Sponsorship Alliances: Relationship Management for Shared Value', Sport, Business and Management: An International Journal, vol. 4, no. 4.View/Download from: Publisher's site

 The purpose of this paper is to explore the role of computer based business simulations in higher education as innovative tools of teaching and learning to enhance students' practical understanding of real business problems.
 Whether the integration of business simulation technologies will enable significant innovation in teaching and learning and will significantly enhance the quality and efficiency of traditional management teaching and learning methods is to be examined.